 The only price we charge for being part of this ministry is that we ask you to take a moment and actually pray over each and every concern that comes through.
 If you find that I am worthy of an extra "tip" for my efforts, I ask that you cover my family and I with prayer for wisdom, health, time to do the work, financial and other provisions to do the things God wants us to do, and to help me find a"balance" between God (lest He end up at the bottom of my priority list), my husband, my 4 children and the ministry.

 I am here to serve you by the power of the Holy Spirit living in me through Jesus Christ our Lord.
 The name is "Homeschool" Ministry but we are about the Lord's business.
-You can ask us for help for anything.
+You can ask us for help about anything.
 We pray first, and if the Lord says "do" -- we do.